parkinsons-toolkit/app-content/pages-content/managing-symptoms/sweating.md

 ---

-## Self-Help Strategies
+## What Can I Try for Myself?

-### Sweating Too Much
+### Sweating Too Much (Hyperhidrosis)

-- Identify and avoid triggers (spicy foods, alcohol, caffeine)
+- If possible, identify any foods or drinks that trigger sweating and avoid them o Common triggers include: spicy foods, alcohol, caffeine.
-- Use **antiperspirants** (stop sweat) rather than deodorants (stop odor)
+- Use an antiperspirant frequently.
+Antiperspirants are different than deodorants: deodorants stop smells, antiperspirants stop sweat.
-- Avoid nylon or non-breathable clothing
+- Avoid clothing made from nylon and non-breathable materials.
-- Wear black or white clothes to minimize visible sweat
+- Wear white or black clothes as these help to minimise the signs of sweating.
-- Use dress shields/armpit pads
+- Dress shields (also known as armpit or sweat shields) absorb sweat and protect your clothes.
-- Wear cotton or natural fibre socks, and change them frequently
+- Wear socks made of cotton or natural fibres, and change socks more frequently, e.g. twice a day.
-- Consider moisture-absorbing soles or sports socks
+- Consider wearing special soles or sports socks designed to absorb moisture.
-- Wear leather shoes and change or remove them often
+- Wear leather shoes and change them (or take them off) often.
-- Drink plenty of water to prevent dehydration
+- Drink lots of water to replace lost fluids and prevent dehydration.

-### Sweating Too Little
+### Sweating Too Little (Hypohidrosis)

-- Avoid very hot environments (hot tubs, saunas, direct sun)
+- Avoid very hot environments such as hot tubs, saunas or direct sun in hot environments.
-- Wear light clothing
+- Wear light clothes.
-- Avoid overexertion during exercise
+- Don’t overexert yourself with exercise.

 ---

 ## Further Assessment

-### Questions Healthcare Professionals May Ask
+### Questions

-- When sweating problems occur
-- Triggers and related symptoms (weight changes, bowel changes, pain, infections)
-- History of fainting
-- Medication timing and changes tried

-**Tip:** Track symptoms for 3 days in a health diary, noting activity, medication, and other symptoms.
+Healthcare professionals are likely to ask more questions, so you could think about these in advance.
+You could record them in your _My Health_ section to bring to the appointment.

+**They might ask about:**
+- When the problem occurs, if there are any triggers and any related symptoms.
+  - These might be changes in weight, changes in bowels, pain, or symptoms of infection.

+Ensure you tell them if you have had any times when you have fainted.
+They may ask when the problem started, and things you have tried already to help.

+**Track your symptoms in the _Symptom and Activity Tracker_**
+- This can help you to recall the details of when sweating is a  problem for you and help the professional identify patterns.
+- Perhaps for 3 days record when the problem occurs and what you are doing at the time.
+Also record whether you have any other symptoms at the time and when you have taken your medication.

 ### Tests

-- Non-Parkinson’s causes may be investigated, e.g., thyroid hormone tests
+If your healthcare professional suspects a non-Parkinson’s cause of sweating, they may arrange some further tests.
+These may be, for example, to check your thyroid hormone levels.

 ---

 ## Further Treatments

 ### Medication

-- No tablet directly treats sweating issues, but medication adjustments may help
+- There is no tablet that can be given to fix sweating problems but some medication changes may improve the situation.
-- **Medications contributing to excessive sweating:**
+- Doctors (e.g. GP or neurologist) and some senior nurses (e.g. Parkinson’s Specialist Nurses) may change your medication if within their expertise.
+- **Please do not make any changes to your medication regime without speaking with a healthcare professional.**

+**Some medication that can contribute to <ins>sweating too much</ins>:**
 - Levodopa
 - Zinc supplements
-  - Some antidepressants (SSRIs, tricyclics like nortriptyline)
+- Some antidepressant medication (SSRIs and tricyclic antidepressants, e.g. nortriptyline)
-  - Cholinesterase inhibitors (for memory)
+- Some medication used for memory and thinking problems (cholinesterase inhibitors)
-  - Some opioids
+- Some pain killers (opioids)

-- **Medications contributing to decreased sweating:**
-  - Anticholinergics (oxybutynin, solifenacin, tolterodine, trihexyphenidyl)
+**Some medication that can contribute to <ins>sweating too much</ins>:**
+- Anticholinergic medications used for Parkinson’s or bladder problems can sometimes cause decreased sweating, e.g. oxybutynin, solifenacin, tolterodine, trihexyphenidyl.
-  - Some tricyclic antidepressants
+- Some antidepressant medication (tricyclic antidepressants).
-  - Some glaucoma medications (carbonic anhydrase inhibitors)
+- Some medication used for glaucoma (carbonic anhydrase inhibitors e.g. acetazolamide, brinzolamide).

-- Dyskinesia-triggered sweating may be improved by adjusting Parkinson’s medication
-- Medication changes during hot weather may help
+If the sweating is triggered by dyskinesia (involuntary movements), then a change to your Parkinson’s medication regime may be possible to improve control of these.

+Sometimes people just need a medication change during hot weather.

 ### Referral

-- Severe sweating not improved with medication or lifestyle changes may require referral to a **dermatologist**
+- If your sweating is severe, limiting your functioning and does not improve with medication changes or the measures listed above, you may be referred on to another service (e.g. a dermatologist).
+They can sometimes recommend treatments such as Iontophoresis.
-- Treatments may include:
-  - **Iontophoresis:** Blocks sweat glands using a weak electric current
+  - Iontophoresis involves blocking sweat glands in affected areas of skin by passing a weak electric current through water or a wet pad.
-  - **Botox (botulinum toxin) injections:** Temporary reduction of sweating; may require repeat treatments
+- In very severe cases botox (botulinum toxin) injections may be considered to reduce excessive sweating.
+This usually requires referral to a specialist, and the availability on the NHS varies by area.
+The injections cause a temporary change, so they need to be repeated long term for the effect to continue.

 ---

 ## Key Messages

-- People with Parkinson’s may experience **too much or too little sweat**
+- People with Parkinson’s may experience changes with their sweat, either excess or insufficient.
-- Management mostly involves **lifestyle adjustments** and **review of medications**
+- Management of sweating difficulties are mostly lifestyle changes.
+It is also considering how medications may be impacting the issue

 ---